 - Use the salt, beans will be tasteless without it (ask me how I know).
 Always use canning salt or sea salt with NO added anti-caking agents or ingredients, regular table salt is not recommended.

-- You’ll need 1 pound per pint or 2 pounds per quart jar
+- You’ll need 1 pound of green beans per pint or 2 pounds per quart jar

 Hello there!!
 Excellent recipe for green beans.
 I have done it this way for years.
 Recently I have added garlic along with salt which gives it a wonderful flavor for those who love garlic.